 But “Redhead” was not the first rodeo for Gwen’s flaming carrot-top of curls.
 In 1955, it was announced that paired with her fellow stellar Jack Cole dancer Carol Haney, Gwen was slated to star in a Round Three of “Gentlemen” franchise.
 Following Gentlemen Prefer Blondes (1953) and Gentlemen Marry Brunettes (1955): a new property was in development to be called Gentlemen Chase Redheads.
 Verdon had assisted Cole on both “Blondes” and “Brunettes,” and just prior to filming the latter, had made her big splash on Broadway in “Can Can.”
 She had a lot going on!

-Developing the new movie was a writing/producing team, Mary Loos (daughter of Anita) and her husband Richard Sale, fresh off filming Gentlemen Marry Brunettes, a big bomb that included this good taste-challenged dance number by Jack Cole.
+Developing the new movie was a writing/producing team, Mary Loos (niece of Anita) and her husband Richard Sale, fresh off filming Gentlemen Marry Brunettes, a big bomb that included this good taste-challenged dance number by Jack Cole.
 Verdon was in Paris for the shoot, assisting Cole … and she’s surely among the dancing chimps in this number.
 Try to find her!